liuyuweitarek/obsidian-reads/README.md

 ## Workflows

 Please see the [Paper Reading WorkFlow](./System/Documents/Workflows/Paper%20Reading%20WorkFlow.md).

-If you handle other knowledge sources, such as meeting discussions, and need to ensure privacy, refer to the guide: [Creating Notes for Knowledge Inputs with Privacy Requirements.md]().
 ## Features

 This section outlines the features available in the current project, including their usage, recommended hotkeys, and purposes.